redis/redis-doc/topics/data-types-intro.md

 * Communication between processes, using a consumer-producer pattern where the producer pushes items into a list, and a consumer (usually a *worker*) consumes those items and executed actions.
 Redis has special list commands to make this use case both more reliable and efficient.

-For example both the popular Ruby libraries [resque](https://github.com/resque/resque) and [sidekiq](https://github.com/mperham/sidekiq) use Redis lists under the hoods in order to implement background jobs.
+For example both the popular Ruby libraries [resque](https://github.com/resque/resque) and [sidekiq](https://github.com/mperham/sidekiq) use Redis lists under the hood in order to implement background jobs.

 The popular Twitter social network [takes the latest tweets](http://www.infoq.com/presentations/Real-Time-Delivery-Twitter)